zjsan/streamlit-app1/README.md

 ```
 ## Documentation

-The project is running in a virtual environment
+This project is being develop in a virtual environment
 ```
 https://code.visualstudio.com/docs/python/environments
 ```